A flexible way to handle async errors in SwiftUI

 }

-Notice that since the function will change state within the alert context, we should apply a @MainActor to the extension.
-This lets us use the function with async/await, since we can just await the alert.
+Notice that since the function will change the context state, we should apply a @MainActor to the extension.
+This lets us use it with async/await, since we can just await the alert.

-To support block-based operations, we could add a non-async function that just uses the async alert:
+To support block-based operations, we could add a non-async function version as well:

 extension ErrorAlerter {